 As you can imagine, the pace of business incorporation throughout the Far East is proceeding at a brisk pace.
 Entrepreneurs from around the globe are seeking access to lucrative new markets, of which Singapore and Hong Kong lead the pack.
-Let’s look at some of the similarities and differences in the setting up business in each of these two hot destinations.
+Let’s look at some of the similarities and differences in company incorporation Singapore vs Hong Kong, and setting up business in each of these two hot destinations.

 First, both cities are booming and offer plenty of business opportunities in very many industries.
 The quality of life is good, and both places are politically stable.
 There has been a lot of wealth generated in both places, providing a healthy supply of potential investors.

 As you know, 3E Accounting is a leading incorporation agent in Singapore.
 We can turn your finished paperwork into a corporation in half an hour.
 But honestly, there are similar services available in Hong Kong, although they cost more and don’t provide the free extras that we do.
 But Hong Kong’s biggest disadvantages relate to costs and regulations.
 Let me enumerate:

 > Singapore has low corporate tax rates –: about 8.5 percent up to $200K profits and a flat 17 percent thereafter.
 In addition, new corporations enjoy start up tax exemption on the first $100K of normal chargeable income for their first three consecutive years of operation.

 > In Hong Kong, the normal rate of its profits tax is 16.5 percent for corporations, but there are no comparable tax exemptions.
 When exemptions are taken into account, the effective corporate tax rate for newly incorporated business is much higher in Hong Kong.